foxanna/flutter_theme_workshop/workshop/03.1_texts_icons/instructions.md

 ## Your turn

-1. Customize global `iconTheme`.
+1. Customize global `iconTheme` as shown above.
 The email and globe icons should become lime and half-transparent.
 The account icon in the top corner should become half-transparent.